 - In a stand mixer with a paddle attachment or with an electric mixer.
 Beat butter until soft and creamy, for about 2 mins on medium speed.
 Then add the granulated sugar, continue creaming until the batter is smooth.
 Now at this stage, you beat until sugar is dissolved.
 But if there are granules of sugar it is fine.
 It will dissolve completely as we add the eggs.

 - now add the eggs one after the other. mixing well at each addition on low speed.
-Add the lemon juice and the zest.
+Add the vanilla extract.
 The batter may look curdled.
 Nothing to worry, its the emulsion in process

 - Pour the batter in the prepared tin.
 Bake for 60 to 75mins. depends on your oven.
 Mine took about 60 mins